stanford-crfm/levanter/docs/Blog-Post.md

 as many as we can get our hands on) and at least 65B parameters (which is much bigger than we have compute for).

 FSDP with Haliax basically amounts to telling Haliax which named axes to shard, and specifying a different sharding for computation than for storage.
+Haliax will then translate that code to the relevant Jax primitives, and handle the sharding for you.
 A full tutorial is available [here](https://colab.research.google.com/drive/1QX4yH3zRFF3Xiibf1aahETcSQ5nbcUMz?usp=sharing), but here's a quick example:

 ```diff